 How to eat it: Have a few pieces of high-quality dark chocolate as a snack when you’re stressed.

 Why it works: Walnuts contain a plant form of Omega- 3 fatty acid that the body converts into docosahexaenoic acid (DHA) to lower norepinephrine, a hormone which can make you feel anxious and irritable.

 How to eat it: Add a sprinkling of walnuts to your salad at lunch.

-Why it works: Turkey is a good source of L-tryptophan, an amino acid that your body converts to the ‘happy chemical’ serotonin.
+Why it works: L-tryptophan is an amino acid that your body converts to the ‘happy chemical’ serotonin.
 Do you get cranky when you’re stressed?
 Research has shown that people who consume trytophan become significantly more agreeable and less quarrelsome.

 9. SESAME SEEDS

 Why it works: Stress and anxiety tend to deplete your body of zinc, and our bodies need zinc for both the immune and nervous systems.
 Sesame seeds hold around 10 mg of zinc per 100 g serving, whether you eat them raw, toasted or ground.

 How to eat it: Sesame seeds ground into butter, known as tahini, is delicious with salads or as a dip with a few veggie sticks for a quick and easy snack.
 Tahini is also a core ingredient for hummus!

 If you know you’re a ‘comfort eater’ when you’re stressed, stock up on these healthy, calming foods to help you balance your emotions and keep your calm.